ZoloAi/zolo-zcli/Documentation/zComm_GUIDE.md

     print(f"Server received: {data.get('args')}")
 ```

-> One line to make HTTP requests.
+> One line to make requests.
 No `requests` library needed.
+HTTPS encryption handled automatically.

 > **About httpbin.org:** This is a free, public testing service that "echoes" back whatever you send it.
 Perfect for learning HTTP without needing your own server.
 Think of it as a practice mirror - you send a message, it bounces back so you can see it worked!